Get a Great Hotel Rate with Hotwire (and Other 'Opaque' Booking Tools) (2021)

 You can save even more when you are flexible about locations

-However, if you are willing to stay a few miles away, you can save money, and still get a well-reviewed hotel, such as this Holiday Inn.
+However, if you are willing to stay a few miles away, you can save money, and still get a well-reviewed hotel, such as this Courtyard north of downtown.

 The alternative is to head to Hotwire.
-A highly recommended 4-star hotel near downtown is considerably cheaper than any of the regular close-in booking options.
-For example this hotel is closer and nicer than the Holiday Inn you would have booked for $203.
+A very highly recommended 4-star hotel in downtown is considerably cheaper than any of the regular closer-in booking options.
+For example this hotel is better located and nicer than the Courtyard you could have booked for $269.

 Downsides of booking via Hotwire